ITR Filing Deadline Missed?

 • Rajiv Gandhi Foundation

-In the latest update, individuals who want to claim the deduction under section 80G and take advantage of deductions for donations to charitable institutions are required to submit a TDS-like certificate that has to be downloaded from the Income Tax Department’s e-filing portal by the donee institution or the NGO to which the donation has been made.
+In the latest update, individuals who want to claim the deduction under section 80G and take advantage of deductions for donations to charitable institutions are required to submit a TDS-like certificate that has to be downloaded from the Income Tax Department’s e-filing portal by the donee institution or the NGO to which the donation under 80G has been made.

 What is Section 80G of the Income Tax Act?